 - National Guard (Army National Guard or Air National Guard)

 - If not collected as part of enrollment, information can be collected as part of a parent survey.

 - Schools and districts should consider including this question in forms required to be updated yearly at the start of the school year and/or upon enrollment.

-Some schools and districts may wish to collect additional information about military connections than what should be reported in the Military Student Indicator.
+Some schools and districts may wish to collect additional information about military connections beyond what is reported in the Military Student Indicator.
 For example, schools and districts may ask if a parent or guardian is a veteran.
 Veterans deserve our support and have connections to the military that may serve as a bridge to assist military families that are currently serving.
-Some schools choose to expand this to include immediate family members such as grandparents, aunts, uncles, and siblings.
+Some schools choose to expand this to include immediate family members such as grandparents, aunts, uncles and siblings.
 This information should not be reported as part of the Military Student Indicator.

 Supporting Identified Students